 - Students must understand, Island living is generally on the higher side compared to their country’s of origin.

-- However, on a medium scale the student must budget themselves anywhere between $1000 to $1500 per month.
+- However, on a medium scale the student must budget themselves anywhere between USD $1000 to USD $1500 per month.

 - BIMS SOM-HP is assiduously working on the on campus or near campus student living requirements that will further reduce the projected costs.

 Books and Equipment